 The essential purpose of this musical is to depict Classism in America in its most sordid form.
 The “class” of people portrayed in Eden in Babylon is not even a legally recognized class.
 These people are unprotected, unrecognized, and practically abandoned.
 They are the lepers of today’s society.
 We care about women’s rights and gay rights and issues relevant to age, race, and culture — and we should.
 But how much do we care about the estimated one-tenth of the U.S. population who are forced to sleep outdoors and endure all the indignities that such an awful set of circumstances entails?
 How much do we care about the rights of people who can’t even expect to get a good night’s sleep without being awakened by an officer of the law who wants to run their “criminal record” before telling them they have to “move on?”
 Many people care about animal rights.
 Others care about the rights of children still in the womb.
 But how much do we care about the rights of the homeless?
 How much do we really care about the Homeless People of the United States of America?

 These are the questions I ask in this play.
 At the time of this writing, the script and score to this musical are essentially complete, and I am working on a way to “package” it to make it presentable to prospective producers.
 This packaging effort, unfortunately, is proving not to be a cost-free exposition.
-So, at the risk of seeming crass, I’ve placed a PayPal “donation” button at the bottom of this page.
-If queried, I can certainly tell you exactly where the money will be going, and why.
+If you would like to help, please feel free to donate as you are moved.
+(I can explain, if need be, exactly where the money will be going — and why.)

 The musical is set in modern-day America, takes place in two acts, and is approximately two hours and fifteen minutes long, with intermission.

 Eden in Babylon